What is HVLA? Making Sense of HVLA Manipulation

 Click Here to Skip To Risks

 HVLA stands for high velocity, low amplitude.
 Essentially a HVLA manipulation is a technique where a Physiotherapist, Chiropractor, Osteopath or some other form of manual therapist, applies a short, quick thrust to one of your joints- most commonly a spinal joint, with the aim of physically moving a joint in a particular direction, and / or providing a specific form of sensory input, with an expectation that it will result in a favourable clinical outcome.
 The hypothesised mechanism of action held up by a given provider varies widely, depending on the provider’s education, motivations, biases and the culture within which he or she operates.
 There are some licensed manual therapists who believe that HVLA manipulations can cure cancer, autism, deafness and allergies.
 Extraordinary claims, but not backed up by scientific evidence.
 I emphasise the word believe, because such claims lie outside of the field of scientific analysis.
-One can either believe in such claims, as one might believe in a God or some form of deity.
-But it doesn’t and shouldn’t pass for science.

 Perhaps more startling, is the fact that there are manual therapists who believe such things, in the absence of reasonable evidence, who are not answerable to any independent licensing body or regulator.
 At the other end of the spectrum, there are other manual therapists for whom believing is not a factor, but rather, their view on whether or not to utilise HVLA manipulation is guided by a thorough examination of and evolving understanding of the available scientific literature.